smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRemoteControlSettings.md

 - deny access to RC_module for RC_application_2 without asking a driver
 - not process the request from RC_application_2 and respond with result code IN_USE, success:false
 - leave RC_application_1 in control of the RC_module

+*Information:*

+a. in case HMI didn't provide "accessMode" parameter during start up or when RC feature was enabled SDL must set "accessMode" = "AUTO_ALLOW" by default (see p.
+8)

+b. in case HMI didn't provide "accessMode" parameter in current OnRemoteControlSettings notification but this parameter was received in previous OnRemoteControlSettings notification, SDL must use previously received "accessMode"

 4.
 In case